Avoid online classifieds scams

 4. Don't commit without seeing goods in person.
 You might end up with an item that’s broken, not as described, or doesn’t exist at all.
 If you’re selling, be very cautious of a buyer who is eager to purchase your items sight-unseen.
 This is a big flag, especially if you’re selling something really valuable.

 One common Craigslist scam involves a “buyer” who sends you a money order or cashier’s check, which is much higher than the agreed-upon price because they “made a mistake.”
 The scammer asks you to deposit it and send them the price difference via Western Union.
-After you’ve wired the money, the bank discovers it’s a counterfeit check and you’re responsible for paying it.
+After you’ve wired the money, the bank or credit union discovers it’s a counterfeit check and you’re responsible for paying it.
 By then, your own money is long gone.

 5. Don't fall for job scams.
 If you’re looking for a job on Craigslist, you should be very careful about anyone who’s willing to hire you without an interview.
 Even if you’re applying for jobs that involve telecommuting, research the company just to be safe.
 Make sure they have a physical location near you and visit their offices before you provide any private information for a credit/background check.

 Never accept a job on any online classifieds web site for secret shopping, international shipping management, foreign financial transfers, survey-taking, anything that requires you to pay money, or anything that simply involves “working from home” without going into greater detail.
 These types of “jobs” are almost always a scam.

 6. Use a counterfeit pen detection pen.
 A counterfeit detection pen will allow you to find out if someone is trying to pay you in phony bills.
 These pens use a special iodine ink that changes color when applied to wood-based paper (real money is printed on fiber-based paper used exclusively by the government).
 You can find counterfeit detection pens at most office supply stores, or online, for around $5.